hsw28/data_analysis/hannah-in-use/README.txt

-accel.m: finds acceleration for position data acc_lfp.m: finds points of acceleration and plots corresponding LFPs accelVsFiringRate.m: plots accel versus firing rate assignpos.m assigns position to all timepoints assignvel.m: assigns velocities to every time point assigntic.m: assigns a tic number from the video to an event centerdirection.m: finds direction on the center stem if the animal is going towards or away from the reward arms, point by point (for run by tun use middletimes.m) chunkingrungs.m: chunks H maze into times in each arm (forced, center, reward) of maze derivative_dwt.m: differentiation (derivative) of sampled data based on discrete wavelet transform direction.m: takes an timestamps and finds the animal's direction at times maxaccel.m: finds times of high acceleration and returns them along with accell values
+accel.m: finds acceleration for position data acc_lfp.m: finds points of acceleration and plots corresponding LFPs accelVsFiringRate.m: plots accel versus firing rate accelVsFiringRateChunk.m: does same as above except with chunked data assignpos.m assigns position to all timepoints assignvel.m: assigns velocities to every time point assigntic.m: assigns a tic number from the video to an event assignticktimes.m using a file from extracttick.py for tick times, and video ticks of an event, output times of the event centerdirection.m: finds direction on the center stem if the animal is going towards or away from the reward arms, point by point (for run by tun use middletimes.m) chunkingruns.m: chunks H maze into times in each arm (forced, center, reward) of maze derivative_dwt.m: differentiation (derivative) of sampled data based on discrete wavelet transform direction.m: takes an timestamps and finds the animal's direction at times maxaccel.m: finds times of high acceleration and returns them along with accell values